How to Apologize Well and Repair a Relationship

 Offer repair

-If circumstances of your wrongdoing warrant it, you may need to make amends and offer repair.
-What can you do to make up this wrongdoing?
+If the circumstances of your wrongdoing warrant it, you may need to make amends and offer repair.
+What can you do to make up for this wrongdoing?
 What can you do to set it straight?
-By doing so you’re trying to make things right and heal the damaged relationship.
+By doing so, you’re trying to make things right and heal the damaged relationship.

 Right actions in the future are the best apologies for bad actions in the past. - Tryon Edwards